 What existed before the big bang?
 It's still an open question.
 Perhaps nothing.
 Perhaps another universe or a different version of our own.
 Perhaps a sea of universes, each with a different set of laws dictating its physical reality.

-Explore the links on the next page to tackle other lofty, cosmological questions.
+Explore the links below to tackle other lofty, cosmological questions.

 Related HowStuffWorks Articles

 More Great Links

 - Atkinson, Nancy.
 "Thinking About Time Before the Big Bang."
 Universe Today.
 June 13, 2008.
 (April 28, 2010)http://www.universetoday.com/2008/06/13/thinking-about-time-before-the-big-bang/